MomsFriendlyRobotCompany/pycreate2/README.rst

 Sensor Data
 -------------

-Here are some of the useful sensor packets.
+Here are some of the more useful sensor packets.

 ================ =============== =================
 Sensor           Range           Packet Numbers